quicwg/base-drafts/draft-ietf-quic-recovery.md

 When adjusting an RTT sample using peer-reported acknowledgement delays, an
 endpoint:

-- MUST ignore the ACK Delay field of the ACK frame for packets sent in the Initial and Handshake packet number space.
+- MAY ignore the ACK Delay field of the ACK frame for packets sent in the Initial packet number space.

-- MUST ignore the peer's max_ack_delay until the handshake is confirmed,
+- MAY ignore the peer's max_ack_delay until the handshake is confirmed,

 - MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed,